CellProfiling/pipex/README.md

   - `-exposure=<number, percentage of the base intensity>` : example -> -exposure=150. **OBS**: this increases the exposure of the image once it has been preprocessed
   - `-heat_map=<yes or no>` : example -> -heat_map=yes. **OBS**: this generates a heat_map of the preprocessed image

+- `generate_tissuumaps.py` : generates TissUUmaps project for interactive visualization and quality control of the downstream analysis and cell segmentation.
+Uses the following parameters:
+  - `-data=</path/to/images/folder>` : example -> -data=/home/lab/pipeline/data. **OBS**: this is the data folder
+  - `-include_marker_images=<yes or no or list of present specific markers to display as image layers>` : example -> -include_marker_images=DAPI,SST,GORASP2. **OBS**: this includes the specified markers as image layers in the TissUUmaps project.
+If this is not set, no image layers will be included
+  - `-include_geojson=<yes or no to include cell segmentation as regions>` : example -> -include_geojson=yes. **OBS**: this includes the cell segmentation as regions in the TissUUmaps project.
+If this is not set, no regions will be included
+  - `-include_html=<yes or no to export html page for sharing the TissUUmaps project on the web>` : example -> -include_marker_images=yes. **OBS**: this includes the html page for sharing the TissUUmaps project on the web.
+A web server is needed to visualize the exported web page

 *Example 2*: contents of `pipex_batch_list.txt` for the images from *example 1*
 <code>